tardisgo/tardisgo/README.md

 - For all Go standard libraries, [report testing and implementation status](https://github.com/tardisgo/tardisgo/blob/master/STDPKGSTATUS.md)
 - Improve integration with Haxe code and libraries, automating as far as possible - [in progress](https://github.com/tardisgo/gohaxelib)
-- Improve currently poor execution speeds and update benchmarking results
+- Improve currently poor execution speeds and update benchmarking results (see section above)
 - Research and publish the best methods to use TARDIS Go to create multi-platform client-side applications - [in progress](https://github.com/tardisgo/tardisgo-samples/tree/master/openfl)
 - Improve debug and profiling capabilities
 - Add command line flags to control options